charleyarby/AirComments/README.md

 ### POST

 #### POST /song
-Add a new song under the song collection
+Add a new song under the song collection.
-JSON object goes in the body
+JSON object goes in the body.

 **Body**